assist-project/dtls-fuzzer/README.md

 Timing can become an issue, causing non-determinism, followed by abrupt termination with an informative 'error.msg' file.
 In such cases, there are two knobs which can be tweaked:

-1. the *response timeout* (time waited for each response before concluding that server is silent);
+1. the *response timeout* (time waited for each response before concluding that the server is silent);
 2. the *start timeout* (time waited for the server to start).

 These parameters can be adjusted by overwriting (likely with a higher value) the corresponding settings in the argument file: